 If you go to the following link: http://code.nsnam.org/, you will see a number of repositories.
 Many are the private repositories of the ns-3 development team.
 The repositories of interest to you will be prefixed with "ns-3".
-The current development snapshot (unreleased) of ns-3 may be found at: http://code.nsnam.org/ns-3-dev/.
-Official releases of ns-3 will be numbered as ns-3.<release> with any required hotfixes added as minor release numbers.
-For example, a second hotfix to a hypothetical release nine of ns-3 would be numbered ns-3.9.2.
+Official releases of ns-3 will be numbered as ns-3.<release>.<hotfix>.
+For example, a second hotfix to a still hypothetical release nine of ns-3 would be numbered as ns-3.9.2.